-The Cayucos Land Conservancy, the Trust for Public Land and the Land Conservancy of San Luis Obispo County, together with the County of San Luis Obispo and the City of Morro Bay, have been working to find a conservation solution for Chevron’s former tank farm between Cayucos and Morro Bay.
-The State Coastal Conservancy recently agreed to provide $1,000,000 of “seed money” to fund what we hope is Phase 1 of a multi-phased project which will protect key parts of the Chevron property.
+The Cayucos Land Conservancy, the Land Conservancy of San Luis Obispo County and the Trust for Public Land, together with the County of San Luis Obispo and the City of Morro Bay, have been working for many years to find a conservation solution for a big part of Chevron’s former oil facility between Cayucos and Morro Bay.

 cover photo by Susan Lyon.